scarcry/devops-challenge-sanoma/README.md

 * Inside the repository directory:

         $ vagrant up

-A virtual machine is created, and Puppet is used to provision nginx, gunicorn (managed by supervisord), running an empty mezzanine project.
+A virtual machine is created, and Puppet is used to provision a mezzanine project, nginx with a vhost configuration, gunicorn, and supervisord to manage gunicorn as a service.

-* [Browse](http://sanoma.local:8080) to the newly provisioned application
+* [Browse](http://sanoma.local:8080) to the newly provisioned mezzanine project.